macjustice/gitlab-presentation/presentation.md

 - Designed for collaboration

 ^ Git is a popular source code management tool.
 If you work with text files like scripts or config files on a regular basis, start using it.
 It allows you to track changes and to make branches to your code so you can experiment and increment safely.
-In a team environment, it also makes it easy for multiple people to contribute, and to track the source of any mistakes introduced.
+In a team environment it also makes it easy for multiple people to work on the same project simultaneously.

 ---
-# Git LFS
-## Large File Storage

-Git + Big Files = :cold_sweat:
+#[fit]Git + Big Files = :cold_sweat:
-Git + Git LFS + Big Files = :heart_eyes:

 ^ Because Git is designed for text files, it chokes on big binary files such as packages or disk images.

+---
+#[fit]Git + Git LFS + Big Files = :heart_eyes:

+###(LFS = Large File Storage)

-Tools like Git Annex and Git Fat have been developed to address this, but they're unwieldy and not widely supported.
+^Tools like Git Annex and Git Fat have been developed to address this, but they're unwieldy and not widely supported.
 GitHub created Git LFS to make it easy, and it's supported by major Git server products like GitHub, GitLab, and BitBucket.

 ---
 # Example